nimirz/ShapeAtlas/README.md

 Before you run your model, make sure: \
  (1) All of your aligned mesh files are in the correct **model_runs** directory. \
  (2) The mesh file names and paths match the files specified in **data_set.xml**. \
- (3) All 3 XML files are in the experiment directory. \
+ (3) All 3 XML files are in the experiment directory.

-Navigate into the **model_runs** directory with the name for this run in a terminal and enter:
+In a terminal, navigate into the **model_runs/expname** directory, where expname is model name entered in the parameters file.
+From this directory, enter:
 ```
 deformetrica estimate model.xml data_set.xml -p optimization_parameters.xml [--output outdir]
 ```
-The first time this runs there will be a few calculations that take place, but this will only need to run once.
+The first time this runs there will be a series of calculations that take place, but this will only need to run once.

 Model results will be saved by default in an **output** subdirectory.
 Please add an output flag (*--output* or *-o*) to specify directory.